-(4) Walking trail.
+(3) Walking trail.

 - (A) A walking trail of a minimum width of eight feet must be provided in the location shown on the conceptual plan (Exhibit A).
-A minimum cumulative linear distance of 3,000 feet of walking trail must be provided. - (B) The following pedestrian amenities are required along the walking trail as shown on the conceptual plan: - (i) 15 benches. - (ii) 15 trash cans.
+A minimum cumulative linear distance of 3,000 feet of walking trail must be provided. - (B) The following pedestrian amenities are required along the walking trail as shown on the conceptual plan: - (i) 15 benches. - (ii) 15 trash cans. - (4) Detention ponds.

-(5) Detention ponds.
 Any detention ponds must also be used for retention and include a water fountain feature.
-Ponds must also be surrounded by the walking trail provided in Section 51P-.114(a)(6).
+Ponds must also be surrounded by the walking trail provided in Section 51P-.114(c)(4).

-(6) Open space requirements.
+(5) Open space requirements.

-- (A) At least 10 percent of the district must be reserved as open space for activity such as active or passive recreation, playground activity, or landscaping. - (i) No structures except for architectural elements; playground equipment; structures that are not fully enclosed such as colonnades, pergolas, and gazebos; and ordinary projections of windowsills, bay windows, belt courses, cornices, eaves, and other architectural features are allowed; otherwise, open space must be open to the sky. - (ii) Open space may contain primarily grass, vegetation, or open water; be primarily used as a ground-water recharge area; or contain pedestrian amenities such as fountains, benches, paths, or shade structures. - (iii) Open space may also be provided at or below grade or aboveground by an outside roof deck, rooftop garden, playground area, pool area, patio, or similar type of outside common area. - (iv) Operation or parking of vehicles within on-site open space is prohibited.
-Emergency and grounds maintenance vehicles are exempt. - (v) Open spaces must be properly maintained in a state of good repair and neat appearance, and plant materials must be maintained in a healthy, growing condition. - (B) Landscape areas that fulfil the requirements of Article X may also fulfil these requirements if all conditions of this section and Article X are met. - (7) Streets.
+- (A) At least 15 percent of the district must be reserved as open space for activity such as active or passive recreation, playground activity, or landscaping. - (i) No structures except for architectural elements; playground equipment; structures that are not fully enclosed such as colonnades, pergolas, and gazebos; and ordinary projections of windowsills, bay windows, belt courses, cornices, eaves, and other architectural features are allowed; otherwise, open space must be open to the sky.

+- (ii) Open space may contain primarily grass, vegetation, or open water; be primarily used as a ground-water recharge area; or contain pedestrian amenities such as fountains, benches, paths, or shade structures. - (iii) Open space may also be provided at or below grade or aboveground by an outside roof deck, rooftop garden, playground area, pool area, patio, or similar type of outside common area. - (iv) Operation or parking of vehicles within on-site open space is prohibited.
+Emergency and grounds maintenance vehicles are exempt. - (v) Open spaces must be properly maintained in a state of good repair and neat appearance, and plant materials must be maintained in a healthy, growing condition. - (B) Landscape areas that fulfil the requirements of Article X may also fulfil these requirements if all conditions of this section and Article X are met. - (6) Streets.
 All curbs must be a minimum of six inches in height.

-(d) Subarea A.
+(c) Subarea A.

-- (1) Except as provided in this subparagraph, all lots along Garden Grove Drive and Edd Road must face the street and access the street with an improved path connecting to the sidewalk.
-These lots must also include rear loaded garages.
-The two lots that are exempt from this requirement are the corner lot with frontage on Edd Road and Proposed Street C and the corner lot with frontage on Garden Grove Drive and Proposed Street F. - (2) Sidewalks.
+- (1) All lots within this subarea must have rear loaded garages accessed by an alley. - (2) Sidewalks.
 Minimum unobstructed sidewalk width of six feet with a minimum five-foot-wide buffer is required along Garden Grove Drive and Edd Road.